 All the advantages of affordable living costs, an international community, world-class sports and social facilities and a thriving arts and social scene.

 The course offers full exemption from the British Computer Society’s professional examinations, allowing graduates to attain professional membership of the Society (MBCS) after a shortened period of relevant experience and training.
 The course also fulfils the academic requirement for registration as an Incorporated Engineer (full IEng accreditation) and part of the academic requirement for registration as a Chartered Engineer (partial CEng accreditation).

 Facts and Figures

 - A Brunel Computer Science degree is a recognised symbol of quality.
 Brunel has roots in education dating back to 1798 as well as a very strong technological heritage.

 - More than 50 academic staff teach Department of Computer Science courses, many having a background in the computer industry.
-Practically all are involved in our application-oriented research, which includes information systems, software engineering, knowledge-based systems, and simulation modelling.
+Practically all are involved in our applied computing research which includes information systems, software engineering, knowledge-based systems, and simulation modelling.

 We take great care to make the transition from school or college to university as smooth as possible.
 Project groups of four students meet for weekly reviews with a personal group tutor.
 This both ensures continuity and helps you get to know your tutor – something that’s particularly important in your first year.